Cheshta300899/CodSoft-Internship-Tasks/README.md

    Technologies: HTML, CSS, JavaScript
    Skills: DOM manipulation, event handling

-T2: Portfolio
+T2: Personal Portfolio Profile

-Description: Create a personal portfolio website to showcase your skills and projects.
+Description: Create a personal portfolio profile website to showcase your skills and projects.

 Steps:
 1. Design the website layout with HTML and CSS.